joostdecock/site/pages/docs/patterns/aaron/index.md

 > <h5>A coverlock is nice, but optional</h5>
 > As with all knitwear and stretch fabrics, a coverlock will make your life easier.
 >
 > If you do not have one of those, don't despair.
 You just need to make sure that your hem can stretch.
-But a twin-needle of zig-zag stitch will do that for you too.
+But a twin-needle or zig-zag stitch will do that for you too.
 {:.comment}

 ### Step 3: Sew knit binding to the front